kevinzheng117/Time-Locker-112-Edition/readme.txt.txt

 Libraries: N/A

+Shortcut commands:
-Shortcut commands: 'f' - increase rate enemy and obstacle generation as well as unlock harder enemies that have not been unlocked (in the case the game is too hard and the user never reaches the harder enemies).
+'f' - increase rate enemy and obstacle generation as well as unlock harder enemies that have not been unlocked (in the case the game is too hard and the user never reaches the harder enemies).
 Note that this command breaks the scoreLine system since the game assumes the player has progressed further in the game then they actually have.
 Therefore, the player does not gain points for moving past distances they have already done so.
+'d' - draws player hitbox which shows that it is an irregular polygon, making it easier to see its collision with other objects.
 Other features can all be easily accessed by simply playing the game.

 Fonts: N/A (uses the font Impact which should already be on Windows and Mac)